wilsonism/geo109/mapping-2/mapping-2-instructions.md

 University of Kentucky
 <br>Matthew W. Wilson

-In this exercise, the class will produce a Google Map of hundreds of geotagged photos documenting celebrity sightings in Lexington.
-Your job is to 1) photograph a chosen celebrity at three locations in Lexington, and 2) add those photos, along with some descriptive text, to a class-wide collaborative map using Google MyMaps.
+In this exercise, you will bring in, and edit the design of, a map of the commonwealth of Kentucky to become familiar with the basic functions of Esri’s ArcGIS Pro, an industry-standard geographic information system (GIS).
+After completing this assignment, you will have 1) the ability to navigate ArcGIS Pro and 2) a basic understanding of the file and data structures used by ArcGIS Pro.

-**Note:** There are 10 steps in this assignment.
+**Note:** There are xx steps in this assignment.

 ## Grading.

-The assignment is worth 25 points, based on a Word document you will upload to Canvas containing:
+The assignment is worth 30 points, based on a Word document (or PDF) you will upload to Canvas containing:
-1. Three screenshots demonstrating that you successfully geotagged three images to the collaborative map (15 points).
-Paste these three images into your Word document.
+1. Three screenshots: the unstyled Kentucky layer, the 'ugly map', and your much-improved 'attractive' map.
+Paste these three images into your Word document (15 points).
-2. A 250-word essay (10 points) responding to the following prompt: **How does the collaboratively-produced map reflect the specific geographies of our classmates?** Consider where geotagged images were posted and where they are absent (as well as what celebrities were selected and written about).
+2. Responses to the three questions in the assignment (15 points).

 Consult the [syllabus schedule](../syllabus.md#viii-schedule) for the due date of this assignment. **Note:** Late submissions will be penalized, as discussed in the syllabus.

-**Note:** This assignment requires a digital camera or a camera phone.
-You are encouraged to borrow from friends and classmates, but if access to this technology is difficult, please inform your TA.
+**Note:** This assignment requires access to ArcGIS Pro.
+This desktop software is available in the teaching lab (CB313) and may be available in other computer labs on campus.
+You will also need to be able to save files locally.

 ## Instructions.